ryanvolum/offline-directline/README.md

 Once you have a bot service built, the only thing you need is your bot messaging endpoint.

 ### Set up your direct line connector
-Include express and the offline-directline packages Create an express server
+1. Include express and the offline-directline packages
+2. Create an express server
-Call the initializeRoutes function, passing in your express server, hostname and port, and bot messaging endpoint
+3. Call the initializeRoutes function, passing in:
+..* your express server
+..* the endpoint/port where you want to host the offline connector ..* Your bot messaging endpoint (generally ends in api/messages)

 ```js
 const directline = require("offline-directline");